nguyentran0212/my-cv/index.md

 `2017`
 **Tran, Nguyen Khoi**, Quan Z. Sheng, Muhammad Ali Babar, and Lina Yao.
 “Searching the Web of Things: state of the art, challenges, and solutions.”
 ACM Computing Surveys (CSUR) 50, no. 4 (2017): 55.

-`2016`
-**Tran, Nguyen Khoi**.
-"Searching the Web of Things: Resolving a Real Library of Babel."
-In International Conference on Service-Oriented Computing, pp. 127-132.
-Springer, Cham, 2016.

 `2014`
-**Tran, Khoi-Nguyen**, and Hong-Quang Nguyen.
+**Tran, Nguyen Khoi**, and Hong-Quang Nguyen.
 "MobiPSE: A scenario-based mobile-application development for end-user developers."
 International Journal of Pervasive Computing and Communications 10.2 (2014): 153-167.

 ## Work Experience